-With its roots in Irish folklore and tradition, the Claddagh ring is a classic symbol of love and affection.
+With its roots in traditional Irish folklore, the Claddagh (pronounced klad-uh) ring is a classic symbol of love and affection.
 Its distinctive design is widely worn and easily recognized, but what is the origin of this unique ring?
 How and when does one wear one, and can it be worn as a wedding band?

-There's an old Irish saying that goes along with the Claddagh (pronounced klad-uh) ring: "With these hands, I give you my heart and crown it with my love."
+There's an old Irish saying that goes along with the Claddagh ring: "With these hands, I give you my heart and crown it with my love."
 The ring represents love, loyalty and friendship.
-The classic design of a Claddagh ring includes two hands clasped around a heart that is topped with a crown.
-Each of these elements has its own meaning—the hands for friendship, the heart for love, and the crown for loyalty—and they come together to symbolize all of the above.
+The classic Claddagh design includes two hands clasped around a heart topped with a crown.
+Each of these elements has its own meaning: the hands represent friendship, the heart symbolizes true love, and the crown is for loyalty.

 Origin of the Claddagh Ring

 There are many myths and legends surrounding the origin of the Claddagh ring, some based more in historical fact than others.
 What we know for sure is that the rings have been produced in Galway, Ireland since at least the 1700s, although they weren't referred to as Claddagh rings until at least the 1830s.
 They have strong ties to the small fishing village of Claddagh in County Galway.

 One of the more popular myths surrounding the Claddagh ring relates to Margaret Joyce, a young woman from Galway in the 16th century who married a Spaniard named Domingo de Rona and was left with half his fortune when he died.
 As the legend goes, she used her fortune to build the first bridges in Galway and Sligo, and was rewarded for her good work and charity when an eagle dropped the first Claddagh ring into her lap.